 After a tasty dinner, we set about building a campfire with newly purchased cedar wood.
 We felt safe setting up our chairs with a 15-foot distance from the crackling fire.
 And yet, somehow a flying ember found a landing spot on my four-year old son’s collarbone, resulting in a third-degree burn on his neck and shoulder.
 Nothing makes your blood run colder than your child’s screams of pain, trust me.

-We drove him to the nearest hospital in Creston, where he was dealt with quickly and with minimal paperwork.
-Since our provincial health insurance program covered us, we did not have to add worrying about paying for his medical care to our list of woes.
+We drove to the nearest hospital in Creston, where staff cared for him with quickly and with minimal paperwork.
+Our provincial health insurance program covered us.
+We didn’t have to add worrying about paying for his medical care to our list of woes.

 The What If Scenario

 But, if we had been in the United States or even another Canadian province, the uncovered, uninsured costs would have been in the hundreds, if not thousands of dollars.
 This is not the type of fun holiday expenditure anyone would wish for.

 And yet accidents happen every day.
 If you’re planning to travel with your family, either over spring break or during the summer months, you want to ensure that everyone is covered for any medical emergencies.
 Getting a family travel insurance plan is a convenient option.

 Everyone can recite a scary travel story of a relative or friend.
 About cancelled travel plans, lost luggage, or unscheduled medical ‘holidays’ in the ER.
 These are cautionary tales – bad things happening to good people – which can happen to anyone, anywhere.